Professor: Kate Durbin

-All homework assignments and essays are due at the beginning of class.
+All homework assignments and essays are due no later than the beginning of class.
 Late papers will not be accepted under any but the most extreme circumstances, and written proof will always be required.

 Also, please remember that final drafts are due via Moodle only.

 Note: You are allowed two unexcused absences, free and clear, during the semester.
 Use these wisely, as you cannot make up missed in-class work (missing a discussion and reading quiz or two won't harm your overall grade but more than that will, and missing workshops and other important class days will certainly harm your grade).
 Please note that after two unexcused absences, the instructor reserves the right to lower your final grade by one letter score per absence.

 Please note that reasonable accommodations can be arranged through Disabilities Services.
 This includes things like more time on in-class exams, distraction-free testing, and more.